Back to California

 Who It Names or Affects

-• Los Angeles County residents and businesses.
+• Los Angeles County residents who buy goods or services.

-• Contra Costa County residents and businesses.
+• Contra Costa County residents who purchase items or use services.

 Terms To Know

-Transactions and use tax
+Transactions and Use Tax

-Voter approval
+Voter Approval

 Limits and Unknowns